-The Table 1 presents the rent-to-income ratio in Uyo metropolis.
-There were ten

-(10) types of residential properties identified in the study which were self-contained, 1-bedroom flats, 2-bedroom flats, 2-bedroom bungalows, 4-bedroom bungalows, marionettes, 3-bedroom bungalows, 3-bedroom flats and tenements (face-me-I-face you).
-Among these residential properties, self- contained had the highest rent-to- income ratio which was 40%.
-This was far above the recommended ratio of 30%.
-This may be the major reason Akpan, Isok and Usoro (2022) concluded that self- contained has the highest rate of rent default.
-This type of residential property is majorly occupied by students who are depending on others to pay their bills so that may not really feel or understanding the impact of the high ratio.

 The 1-bedroom flats had rent-to-income ratio of 39.6% which is also above the recommended ratio of 30%.
 This type of property is majorly occupied by people who are working class but single at this stage in life, the responsibilities may not be too many so they can spend more on rent.
 Also, the 2-bedroom bungalows and 2- bedroom flats had rent to income ratio of 37.7% and 37.6% respectively.
 Further, 1- bedroom bungalows and 4-bedroom bungalows had rent-to-income ratio of 36.3% and 36.3% respectively.
 In addition, 3-bedroom bungalows and 3-bedroom flats had rent-to-income ratio of 35.3% and 34% respectively while tenement buildings had rent-to-income ratio of 20%.
 The average rent-to-income ratio in Uyo is 35.3%.
 This is above the recommended ratio of 30%.
 This is excess of 5.3% above the

 recommended ratio.
 This suggests that the cost of renting house in Uyo is becoming expensive.
 From the analysis, self-contain is taking the highest rent-to-income ratio while tenement building is having the least rent-to-income.
 This can be understood based on the quality of tenement buildings which is usually very poor as some are located at slums, roof leaking among others negative factors.